AndreiioanaG/hello-world/README.md

 # hello-world
-my first repository
+This is my first repository.

 I am eager to learn code!

-it's a cold Sunday night, and soon it will start snowing
+It's a cold Sunday night, and soon it will start snowing